The Center for Transformational Psychotherapy

 Phencyclidine and other hallucinogenic compounds do not meet criteria for chemical dependence, since they do not cause tolerance and withdrawal symptoms.
 However, “cravings” have been reported by individuals with the history of heavy use of “psychedelic” drugs.
 In addition, ketamine can have effects on mood (feelings), cognition (thinking), and perception (imagery) that may make some people want to use it repeatedly.
 Therefore, ketamine should never be used except under the direct supervision of a licensed physician.

-Repeated, high dose, chronic use of ketamine has caused urinary tract symptoms and even permanent bladder dysfunction in individuals abusing the drug.
+Repeated, high dose, chronic use of ketamine has caused urinary tract symptoms and even permanent bladder dysfunction is individuals abusing the drug.
 This does not occur within the framework of our study.

-You will be provided or prescribed just the amount of lozenges necessary for your treatment between sessions with us.
+You will be provided just the amount of lozenges necessary for your treatment.
 They have no street value.

 ALTERNATIVE PROCEDURES AND POSSIBILITIES